Darosaot/sparql_anything/README.md

 #  RDF Converter

-A pure Python implementation for converting documents to RDF that works on Streamlit Cloud without requiring Java or external dependencies.
+A pure Python implementation for converting documents to RDF that works on Streamlit Cloud.

 ## Overview